The Banking Regulation Review: Portugal

 With regard to trends in the banking sector, there has been a notable intensification of the prudential banking requirements and supervision through the action of the SSM.
 We believe this trend will continue to set the pace of the Portuguese banking industry in the coming years.

-3 Regulation (EU) No. 575/2013 on prudential requirements for credit institutions and investment firms.
+6 Regulation (EU) No. 575/2013 on prudential requirements for credit institutions and investment firms, as amended.

-4 Directive 2013/36/EU on access to the activity of credit institutions and the prudential supervision of credit institutions and investment firms.
+7 Directive 2013/36/EU on access to the activity of credit institutions and the prudential supervision of credit institutions and investment firms, as amended.

 8 Directive 2014/59/EU establishing a framework for the recovery and resolution of credit institutions and investment firms.